Karatina

-Karatina is a town in Nyeri County, Kenya.
-It hosts a municipal council and the headquarters of Mathira East district.
-Karatina municipality has a total population of 6,852, all classified as urban (1999 census).
-It has six electoral wards, all in the Mathira Constituency; the remaining five wards of Mathira constituency represent Nyeri County Council.
+Karatina is a town in Nyeri County, Kenya which hosts a municipal council and serves as the headquarters of Mathira East subcounty.
+Karatina municipality had a total population of 6,852, all classified as urban in the 1999 census It has six electoral wards, all in the Mathira Constituency; the remaining five wards of Mathira constituency represent Nyeri County Council.

 Geography

 Karatina is on the Nairobi – Nyeri highway, 25 kilometres southeast of Nyeri town and south of Mount Kenya.
 It is at an elevation of 1868 m.